 City Offices and Courts

-City of Philadelphia administrative office buildings and courts will be closed to the public on Monday January 26 and Tuesday 27.
+City of Philadelphia administrative office buildings and Courts will be open and operating under normal conditions on Wednesday, January 28.

 School District of Philadelphia